Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 For example, high costs may cause a company to miss sales goals or exceed budgeted costs.
 This can result in decreased shareholder value and increased vulnerability to external forces.
 Moreover, missed earnings milestones and increased costs can trigger costly penalties from the IRS.
 In extreme cases, it can lead to bankruptcy.

-Companies should regularly monitor KPIs and adjust as needed to mitigate the risk schedule variance.
+Companies should regularly monitor and adjust KPIs to mitigate the risk schedule variance.
 This includes ensuring that expectations are reasonable in the first place and not assuming that any changes will be minor.
 Additionally, companies should develop clear accountability structures and maintain tight controls over employee turnover.
 By taking these steps, companies can reduce the risk of experiencing significant schedule variance and ensure long-term financial stability.

 What can companies do to reduce the risk?